vascolusitan/hexagonal-architecture/README.md

 - Add a MySQL container with a Maven profile for database testing;
 - Improve Redis integration for advanced use cases;
 - Add architecture tests for example with Konsist;
-- Add more publish cases for Google Pub/Sub.
+- Add more publish cases for messaging systems;
+- Apply logging and monitoring frameworks;
+- Use manual ack and backoff patterns, dlq, etc.;
+- Replace sh files to global compatible scripts (windows, linux, etc.).